cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### Who should read this document

 This document is written about our OVM client core library and spec of OVM contracts.
-Intended audience of this document are
+The intended audience of this document are

-- Developers who wants to integrate our OVM framework to new Layer 1 Blockchain
+- Developers who want to integrate our OVM framework to new Layer 1 Blockchain
-- Developers who wants to contribute to develop our OVM client or support new platform such as Android or iOS
+- Developers who want to contribute to develop our OVM client or support new platforms such as Android or iOS
-- Developers who wants to contribute to OVM language and Layer 2 smart contract
+- Developers who want to contribute to OVM language and Layer 2 smart contract

 ## Background